WoeiSheu/hexo-theme-hypocrisy/README.md

 # hypocrisy
 hypocrisy is a responsive design theme for Hexo.
-**This theme is based on [Kieran's Blog](http://go.kieran.top)** I changed some css style, add tags and sitemap in sidebar, add search on the nav, add google analytics and fancybox. and there are some other changes, but i cannot list all.
+**This theme is based on [Kieran's Blog](http://go.kieran.top)**

+I changed some css style,
+add tags and sitemap in sidebar, add search on the nav, add google analytics and fancybox. and there are some other changes, but i cannot list all.

+In addition, I remove the scroll image for articles, only remains the scroll image in index pages.

+And I add music in homepages.

 [Demo| Hypocrisy's Blog](http://hypocrisy.info)

 ###Install
 Execute the following command and modify theme in <code>_config.yml</code> to <code>hypocrisy</code>.
 ```